richardhenyash/balloon-pop-maths/README.md

 * [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)
 for the JavaScript [getRandomIntInclusive Function]("./assets/js/maths.js") to return a random integer between the two integers given.

+## Acknowledgements ##

+Many thanks to the following for help and inspiration during this project:
 * [Neringa Bickmore](https://github.com/neringabickmore) for your valued early review and comments on the game and documentation.
 * My mentor [Reuben Ferrante](https://github.com/) for helping to get me started off on the right footing and for the insightful review and comments on the game.